Rashes On Baby’s Neck – Causes & Treatment

+It can be worrisome to notice a rash on your baby’s neck, however big or small it is.
+It breaks the heart when you see anything on babies’ pearly delicate skin.
 A neck rash in babies is a common occurrence, as babies have soft and delicate skin.
 Babies usually have chubby necks with many skin folds, which makes them vulnerable to rashes, particularly till the time they are unable to hold their necks up by themselves.
-Most rashes are not a cause of concern, as they disappear on their own when babies learn to hold their neck up without any support.
+Most rashes are not a cause of concern, as they disappear on their own when babies learn to hold their necks up without any support.

-Video: Neck Rash in Babies – Causes, Signs and Treatment
+Video: Neck Rash in Babies – Causes & Remedies

 A neck rash in infants usually occurs when the skin turns red and itchy.
 The affected skin is likely to appear bumpy or scaly.
 It normally appears in the skin folds of the neck.
 Infants of about four to six months commonly suffer from neck rashes due to various reasons like fungal infections, prickly heat, skin irritation, and so on.

 What Causes Baby Neck Rash?

 For the effective treatment of neck rashes in babies, it is necessary to know the cause of the rash first.
 Some of the reasons for a rash on a baby’s neck can be:

 A baby may develop a neck rash due to prickly heat, especially during summers when the temperatures are high.
 As a result of this, sweat may get trapped below the skin and block the sweat ducts.
 Red bumps can appear on the baby’s neck, which may turn itchy.
 Such a rash is also called heat rash or sweat rash.